 As explained above, the federal firearm enhancement law applies to cases where the defendant uses a gun in furtherance of either drug trafficking or a “crime of violence.”
 The legal definition of a “crime of violence” under federal law is any offense that is a felony and either:

 - involves the use of (or attempted or threatened use of) physical force against the person or property of another, or

 - involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense.

 Federal law is narrower than Nevada law regarding whether judges can increase prison sentences for firearm use in the commission of a crime.
 The first main difference is that defendants under Nevada law face enhanced penalties for using not just firearms but any deadly weapon such as knives in the commission of a crime.

 Secondly, Nevada’s firearm enhancement laws pertain to nearly any crime, not only drug trafficking and violent crimes.
-Read more about Nevada laws for using deadly weapons in commission of a crime and Nevada laws for using firearms in burglary and home invasion.
+Read more about using deadly weapons in commission of a crime and using firearms in burglary and home invasion.

 As with any criminal case, how best to fight allegations hangs on the particular facts and available evidence.
 The following are the two primary strategies a defense attorney may use when fighting federal charges of firearm use during the commission of drug trafficking or a violent crime in Nevada:

 - The firearm had no link to the crime.
 The prosecution has the burden to prove beyond a reasonable doubt that the defendant used or carried the firearm in relation to the drug trafficking or violent crime, or that the defendant possessed the firearm in furtherance of the drug trafficking or violent crime.
 If the defense attorney can show that the defendant did not possess, use or carry the gun in any way to carry out the underlying crime, then the charge should be dismissed.